Click on any of the questions below to see the answer.

 Family Star students do not receive traditional grades.
 Instead, progress is tracked by teachers through student portfolios.
 These portfolios contain information about the lessons given to each child, and the child’s progress and interests.

 In addition to our portfolio system, Family Star also participates in the Colorado Department of Education’s data collection of child outcomes and kindergarten readiness.
-We have begun to use an online assessment tool, called Creative Curriculum’s Teaching Strategies GOLD, to document children’s progress and assess them at quarterly checkpoints.
-We began tracking child outcomes for all preschoolers in Fall 2011.
+We also use an online assessment tool, called Creative Curriculum’s Teaching Strategies GOLD, to document children’s progress and assess them at quarterly checkpoints.

 Mixed age groups are a key concept of Montessori education.
 They allow the older children to act as educators and models for the younger children, while allowing the younger children the chance to observe appropriate behaviors from their older peers.
 For more information about our classroom structure, click here.